Limiting Liability for Professional Negligence

 Further legal assistance

-As professional negligence solicitors we act for clients nationwide, to resolve claims against a wide range of professionals.
+As professional negligence solicitors we act for clients nationwide, to resolve claims against a wide range of professionals, including claims against solicitors, accountants, insurance brokers and surveyors.

 At PNC Legal there is much more than just the fact that we specialise exclusively in resolving claims for professional negligence that sets us apart from most other solicitors.